hamada-g/blue-lab/docs/os-installation-notes.md

 - Confirmed agent enrollment to the Wazuh manager at `10.10.10.10`
 - Renamed the endpoint to `win-endpoint-01` to match the lab naming convention
 - Removed the stale initial agent record that had enrolled under the default Windows hostname

+### Later Telemetry Validation Notes
+- During Phase 2A telemetry-baseline work, Group Policy Editor needed to be enabled manually because the endpoint was using Windows 11 Home.
+- Group Policy Editor was enabled through elevated Command Prompt using DISM package-addition commands before advanced audit policy configuration was revisited.
+- Effective process creation auditing was later validated using `auditpol`, which confirmed that Group Policy configuration alone was not sufficient until the active audit state was corrected.

 ---